jonatack/bitcoin-development/how-to-make-bitcoin-core-prs.md

 understanding of the project, process, and codebase.

 Continue to do more reviewing and testing than adding PRs to the backlog.
-Reviewing 5 to 15 PRs for every PR you make is a good range.
+Reviewing 5 to 15 PRs for every PR you open is a good range.

 If you are a good reviewer and begin building a reputation and appreciation for your help in moving the project forward, maintainers and other contributors